-Factors Leading to Urbanization in Canada Key Question Factors read a newspaper account of the decline of some towns in Canada.
+• read a newspaper account of the decline of some towns in Canada.
 Complete the following organizer to determine causes and effects of this trend.

-9.2.2 analyse the effects of selected geographic factors on Canadian identity use the following spider definition organizer to define the term stereotype.
+8.2.2 analyse the effects of selected geographic factors on Canadian identity use the following spider definition organizer to define the term "stereotype."

-- describe where Canadians live and explain why communities are established and grow at particular locations - account for the variations in growth of settlements due to physical and human factors - explain the effect of natural and human resources on regional prosperity - confront the issues of regional stereotypes
+- describe where Canadians live and explain why communities are established and grow at particular locations - account for the variation in growth of settlements due to physical and human factors - explain the effect of natural and human resources on regional prosperity - confront the issues of regional stereotypes